Elizabeth Corley: Other

-Corley has a post graduate diploma in management studies, is a fellow of the Royal Society of Arts and a fellow of the CFA Society of the UK.
+Corley has a post graduate diploma in management studies, is a fellow of the Royal Society of Arts, and a fellow of the CFA Society of the UK.
 In 2016, she received an honorary doctorate from the London Institute of Banking and Finance and an Honorary Fellowship from London Business School in 2019.

+From 2 October 2020 to 1 October 2024, Corley served as a Trustee of the British Museum, where she chaired the Investment Sub-Committee.

 Crime fiction

 Corley also writes crime fiction novels with a series featuring the character Detective Chief Inspector Andrew Fenwick.
 She was vice-chairperson of the Crime Writers' Association and is still an active member Corley was on the shortlist for the 2008 Dagger in the Library award.